← In The Field

 After all, their site looks just fine, right?

-Redacted screenshots of the original content and translations
+Redacted screenshots of the original content and translations, you can click on the images to enlarge.

 Original French casino spam - Page 1